open-policy-agent/opa/docs/website/scripts/live-blocks/README.md

 (based on the file's path) from either GitHub or S3 (the latter for current edge builds).

-The web script always hydrates the blocks but only allows them to be edited if the page's path conforms with `EDITABLE_PATH` in `constants.js`.
+The web script always hydrates the blocks but only allows them to be edited if the page's path conforms with `INTERACTIVE_PATH` in `constants.js`.
 This restricts the live functionality to the current version of the Rego Playground.

 ## TODO

-The `EDITABLE_PATH` should eventually only allow the current docs but currently it only allows edge.
+The `INTERACTIVE_PATH` should eventually only allow the current docs but currently it only allows edge.
 Once doc updates are backported or there's a new OPA release, this will need to be updated in `src/constants.js`.